ghdl/docker/README.md

 Multiple artifacts of GHDL are generated in these workflows.
 For example, each job in `test.yml` generates a tarball that is then installed in a `ghdl/ghdl:*` image, and the content is published in a `ghdl/pkg:*` image.
 These resources might be useful for users/developers who:

 - Want to use a base image which is compatible but different from the ones we use.
-E.g., use `python:3-slim-buster` instead of `debian:buster-slim`.
+E.g., use `python:3-slim-bullseye` instead of `debian:bullseye-slim`.
 - Do not want to build and test GHDL every time.

 However, it is discouraged to use these pre-built artifacts to install GHDL on host systems.